 Treatments

-Colorectal cancer care may involve one of more of the treatments below:
+Colorectal cancer care may involve one or more of the treatments below:

 Colon & Rectal Surgery